For CVS Health Corporation [CVS], RBC Capital Mkts sees a rise to $85. What next?

-CVS Health Corporation [NYSE: CVS] plunged by -$1.02 during the normal trading session on Monday and reaching a high of $63.685 during the day while it closed the day at $62.34.
-CVS Health Corporation stock has also gained 5.73% of its value over the past 7 days.
-However, CVS stock has declined by -18.00% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -6.26% and lost -16.09% year-on date.
+CVS Health Corporation [NYSE: CVS] surged by $1.03 during the normal trading session on Friday and reaching a high of $62.70 during the day while it closed the day at $62.31.
+CVS Health Corporation stock has also loss -1.66% of its value over the past 7 days.
+However, CVS stock has declined by -12.77% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -5.02% and lost -16.13% year-on date.

 Here’s what leading stock market gurus have to say about CVS Health Corporation [CVS]: